Long-Stay Volunteering Experience

 Our Team Leaders are people who love to share their passion for nature and conservation.
 As well as being your guide for the various conservation activities, they’ll take time to tell you more about this special place, its unique nature, and ways we can look after it.
 During the week they will introduce you to the project, work with you on your volunteering projects, and share with you their knowledge about conservation and the region.

 Volunteer activities take place 8.30am - 4.00pm Monday to Friday.
 Weekends are a chance to explore the area.
-You can spend your free time connecting with nature and exploring this spectacular regional park, either on your own or with fellow volunteers.
-Hop on one of our bicycles and ride around the tracks, or head out for a walk out the many headlands and beaches.
-Parts of the Regional Park are still a working farm so you’ll also can get up close to some of the sheep, and farm animals grazing there.
-Read about the founder’s vision for the regional park, and download a park map here.
+You can spend your free time connecting with nature and exploring the area, either on your own or with fellow volunteers.
 You can also follow up your time volunteering with a day or overnight trip to Tiritiri Matangi Island where Tuatara, kōkako and kiwi live in the wild...

 Pick up at our Auckland City Office on Friday morning at 11:00am.
-The address is 10 New North Road, Auckland 1021.
+The address is 10 New North Road, Auckland 1021 (Level 2 - up the elevator or stairs- Villa Dalmacija).
 We’ll also drop you off the following Friday at 3pm.
-We’ll send you full details of where to meet when you book, and also details for those with a vehicle wanting to meet at our accommodation base in Ātiu Creek.
+We’ll send you full details of where to meet when you book.

 Volunteers often book multiple weeks in either one project, or get involved in a number of projects around the country.